AssistiveRoboticsUNH/smart_home_robot/README.md

 the yaml file to be used that contains information about the house should be stored as an env variable under ** house_yaml_path**

-If you plan on using the smart plug you need to defiin ethe plug_ip  as an environment variable
+If you plan on using the smart plug you need to define the plug_ip  as an environment variable
 ```